Asaf2445/visual_odometry_project/README.md

     ```bash
     pip install -r requirements.txt
     ```
+## Detailed Usage and Configuration

+### IMU Data Requirements
+The algorithm requires IMU data, specifically orientation data in quaternion format, which is consumed from the `/imu/data` topic.
+If your IMU sensor does not provide orientation data directly in quaternion format, you will need to implement an additional node that estimates and publishes this orientation.
+This node should subscribe to whatever orientation data your IMU provides (e.g., Euler angles, raw gyroscopic data), convert this data into quaternion format, and publish it to the `/imu/data` topic.

+### Configurable Topic Names
+The system is designed to be flexible with respect to the ROS topics from which it subscribes and to which it publishes.
+All topic names can be configured to accommodate your specific setup or preferences.
+This is managed through a configuration file, which allows you to specify the topic names used by the system.

+#### Configuring Topics
+To adapt the visual odometry algorithm to your needs, modify the topic names in the provided configuration file as follows:

+1. **Open the Configuration File**:
+   - Navigate to the `config` folder in the project directory.
+   - Open the `config.yaml` file.

+2. **Modify Topic Names**:
+   - You will see entries for each topic that the system uses, such as `imu_topic` and `camera_topic`.
+Replace the default values with the names of the topics  published by your sensors and desired output topics.

+3. **Camera Type**:
+   - you can specify the type of camera you are using.
+Set `fisheye_camera: TRUE` if you are using a fisheye camera, which requires specific calibration and processing due to its wide-angle lens characteristics.
+Set it to `FALSE` if you are using a regular camera.
+This setting helps the system adjust its processing algorithms to suit the camera's lens type.

+4. **Params**:
+   - Adjust the camera's mounting height above the ground in millimeters (mm).

+### Camera Calibration

+To ensure the highest accuracy of the visual odometry, it is crucial to calibrate your camera specifically for conditions that include wide-angle (fisheye) lenses.
+Calibration parameters are managed in the `camera_calibrate_params.py` file, which should be updated with your camera's specific calibration results.

+#### Calibration Steps
+1. **Calibrate Your Camera**: Use tools like OpenCV's calibration toolkit with a checkerboard to capture calibration images.

+2. **Update Calibration Parameters**: Adjust the focal lengths (`fx`, `fy`), principal point (`cx`, `cy`), and distortion coefficients (`k1`, `k2`, `p1`, `p2`, `k3`) in the `camera_calibrate_params.py`.

+3. **Implement in Project**: Ensure these values accurately represent your camera setup to correct image distortions effectively, crucial for precise optical flow and trajectory computations in environments suited to fisheye cameras.

+Following these steps will help maintain system accuracy and reliability across different operational scenarios and camera setups.

 ## Using Docker with Visual Studio Code
 To use this project within a Docker container managed by Visual Studio Code, follow these steps: